Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-related Performance Metrics

 \subsubsection{EH Coverage}

-This comprises a set of metrics characterizing the effectiveness of EH processes in a given network deployment.
+This comprises a set of metrics characterizing the EH effectiveness in a given IoT network.
 For example, \begin{itemize} \item Average harvested energy (AHE) characterizes the average energy harvested by (either a specific or random) device in the network in a given time period.
-It can be given in J, or W if time is normalized. \item Energy outage probability (EOP) denotes the probability that the energy harvested by a device in a given time interval falls below an established energy threshold $\xi$.
-Such a threshold may indicate the energy required for the device operation or simply for the execution of a relevant task.
-The EOP is the complement of the energy coverage probability. \item Meta distribution of the harvested energy (MDHE) is the distribution of the EOP conditioned on certain time/spatial-varying network parameters, thus, it is a finer-grained performance metric compared to the typical EOP.
-For instance, authors in \cite{Deng.2019,Alves.2021} express the MDHE within the stochastic geometry framework as the distribution of the EOP conditioned on the locations of the RF ETs.
-In this context, the MDHE can be interpreted as the fraction of devices in each realization of the point process (i.e., each possible network realization) that have harvested energy above $\xi$ with probability at least $\varepsilon$. \end{itemize}
+It can be given in J, or W if time is normalized. \item Energy outage probability (EOP) denotes the probability that the energy harvested by a device in a certain period falls below an energy threshold $\xi$.
+Such a threshold may indicate the energy required for the device operation or the execution of a relevant task.
+EOP is the complement of the energy coverage probability. \item Meta distribution of the harvested energy (MDHE) is the distribution of the EOP conditioned on certain time/spatial-varying network parameters, thus, it is a finer-grained performance metric compared to the typical EOP.
+For instance, within the stochastic geometry framework, the authors in \cite{Deng.2019,Alves.2021} express MDHE as the distribution of the EOP conditioned on the locations of the RF ETs.
+In this context, MDHE can be interpreted as the fraction of IoT devices in each realization of the point process (i.e., each possible network realization) that have harvested energy above $\xi$ with probability at least $\varepsilon$. \end{itemize}

-Notice that EOP and MDHE are relevant metrics for networks with battery-less devices.
-Meanwhile, AHE can suffice in scenarios where devices are equipped with batteries, especially when the AHE is measured per device.
-All in all, these metrics measure the extent to which a region or network has access to EH services and/or can maintain a reliable and affordable supply of energy over time.
+Notice that EOP and MDHE are relevant metrics for networks with battery-less IoT devices.
+Meanwhile, AHE can suffice in scenarios where devices are equipped with batteries, especially when AHE is measured per device.
+All in all, these metrics measure the extent to which a region or network has access to EH services and/or can reliably maintain an energy supply over time.
 Therefore, they can be used to assess the level of energy availability/ubiquity.